yclas/documentation/How-to-import-ads.md

 categories: Tools
 tags: [Tools]
 permalink: /how-to-import-ads/
-keywords: multiple ads, insert, import tool, import feature, csv, sample file
+keywords: multiple ads, insert, import tool, import feature, csv, sample file, upload, bulk, custom fields
 ---
 It's much easier to import advertisements instead of inserting them one by one.
 Import tool for ads is a new feature included in our [2.4.0 release](http://open-classifieds.com/2015/04/28/open-classifieds-2-4-0/) as well as many other features.